techqueria/website/content/join/chapter-director.md

 - The Chapter Director must organize at least 1 event every quarter (every 3 months).
   - These events can be in partnership with other orgs
-  - Events must show up in Techqueria's event platform - Bevy
+  - Events must show up in Techqueria’s event platform - Bevy
+  - More advice and recommendations around organizing events can be found at [Hosting an Event](https://www.notion.so/Hosting-an-Event-9f8d0d89723a412b95f431f4a0b6d42a)
 - The Chapter Director must promote Techqueria events through the appropriate channels if the event is open to allies.
 These tools include, but are not limited to, the following minimum requirements:
   - Share the event on Bevy
   - Send at least 1 Chapter Newsletter per quarter through Bevy
   - Share the event on social media through Buffer
-- The Chapter Director must add events that are in planning to a centralized source so it's easier to keep track of them. [](https://www.notion.so/aaecb2d2377f4270b9c7f510e4af897e)
+- The Chapter Director must add events that are in planning to a centralized source so it’s easier to keep track of them.
 - The Chapter Director will be responsible for tracking chapter events and meeting attendance.

 ### Meetings

-- The Chapter Director is highly encouraged to attend the monthly meeting for all Chapter Directors of Techqueria.
+- The Chapter Director is highly encouraged to attend any internal leadership meetings shared in `#techqueria-leaders`.

 ### Budget & Reimbursements